Symbols, Words and Letters

 The following symbols are also availabe (but see also the category of Crosses).

-Ankh, caduceus, chi-rho, cornucopia, ermine spot, fasces, fleur-de-lys, atom, Star of David, menorah, pentagram, pentacle, and should Batman's arch-enemy the Riddler ever be granted his own arms there is a question mark available.
+Ankh, caduceus, chi-rho, cornucopia, ermine spot, fasces, fleur-de-lys, triskelion atom, Star of David, menorah, pentagram, pentacle, and should Batman's arch-enemy the Riddler ever be granted his own arms there is a question mark available.
 The menorah by default has 7 branches but you may also use a menorah of 9 branches, both versions may be enflamed of a different colour.
+The triskelion by default is a simple spiral, but can be armoured to appear as 3 armoured legs, as found in the arms of the Isle of Man.

 Astronomical symbols are also available, using the form the astronomical character of the planet X where 'X' is one of Earth, Jupiter, Mars, Mercury, Moon, Neptune, Pluto, Saturn, Sun, Uranus, Venus